Modeling and benchmarking quantum optical neurons for efficient neural computation: Benchmarking QON architectures: Performance of pre-activation variants

 We implemented six differentiable PyTorch modules, each corresponding to a different pre-activation function, as defined above.
 These include the classical inner product and five quantum-inspired functions derived from Mach–Zehnder or Hong–Ou–Mandel interferometry, using various encoding schemes (phase, amplitude, intensity).
 For MZ-based neurons, we tested both the vanilla cosine formulation and a phase-shifted variant using $\theta = \pi/4$.

 All models were trained using the Adam optimizer \cite{kingma2014adam} with a learning rate of 0.01, batch size 64, and binary cross-entropy loss, for a total of 25 epochs.
-Random seeds were fixed to ensure reproducibility.

-Figure~\ref{fig:mnist_results} shows the training and test accuracy and loss curves for the MNIST 0-vs-1 task.
-Most models converged rapidly and achieved excellent generalization, with final test accuracies close to or above 99.8\%.
-The best-performing model was the MZ neuron with a fixed phase shift of $\pi/4$, which exhibited both fast and stable convergence throughout the training process.

-The classical dot product neuron also reached near-perfect accuracy.
-Among the HOM-based models, the phase-encoded variant showed strong performance and stability, while the intensity-based version achieved high accuracy but required more epochs to converge.
-The HOM amplitude-based model consistently underperformed, with lower final accuracy and higher loss, indicating limited discriminative capacity under this encoding scheme.

-To assess generalization on a structurally different dataset, we repeated the same experiment on FashionMNIST (classes 0 vs 1).
-Results are shown in Figure~\ref{fig:fashion_results}.
-Most models achieved high accuracy (above 97\%), though some displayed variability in convergence and generalization behavior.

-MZ-based neurons again showed strong performance and consistent stability across training.
-Among the HOM-based variants, the amplitude-modulated model reached high accuracy on FashionMNIST, in contrast to its weaker performance on MNIST.
-The phase-modulated HOM neuron showed the most irregular behavior, with multiple sharp drops in both accuracy and loss, suggesting a greater sensitivity to distributional perturbations.
-The intensity-modulated HOM model converged more slowly and maintained higher loss values but demonstrated relatively stable accuracy over time.

-Overall, these findings reinforce the robustness of MZ-based neurons, which consistently combine fast convergence and reliable generalization.
-HOM-based neurons remain competitive under certain encodings, particularly amplitude, but may require additional regularization or architectural refinement to ensure stability during training.
+To assess the robustness of each pre-activation variant, every experiment was repeated five times independently under identical training conditions.
+All reported curves correspond to the mean across runs, while the shaded regions denote the standard deviation.

+Under ideal conditions, most models converged rapidly and achieved excellent generalization on MNIST (Figure~\ref{fig:metrics_qon_mnist}, top row), with final test accuracies close to or above 99\%.
+MZ-based neurons (both cosine and phase-shifted) displayed the most stable training dynamics and the smallest variance bands.
+HOM-based neurons showed more heterogeneous behavior: the intensity-based encoding converged more slowly, while the amplitude-modulated HOM neuron consistently underperformed relative to the other QON variants.

+In the non-ideal setting (Figure~\ref{fig:metrics_qon_mnist}, bottom row), the impact of noise and decoherence became evident.
+MZ neurons remained comparatively robust, maintaining stable convergence profiles.
+HOM-based neurons were significantly more affected: phase and intensity variants showed increased variance and reduced accuracy, reflecting their greater sensitivity to perturbations in the underlying interference patterns.

+The FashionMNIST results in Figure~\ref{fig:metrics_qon_fashionmnist} confirm the same qualitative trends but with amplified differences among variants.
+In particular, HOM phase modulation exhibited sharp oscillations and larger uncertainty bands in the non-ideal scenario, whereas MZ neurons preserved stable generalization across runs.